LA 7010

 This studio explores the application of urban design and landscape urbanism techniques to the problems and opportunities of contemporary city making.
 The studio investigates the social, cultural, natural, and infrastructural systems of urban environments, and develops integrated spatial design strategies involving water quality, public space, and flooding infrastructure.
 The course introduces three-dimensional computer modeling and digital design media as tools for urban design.

-Enrollment Priority REF-FA25 Enrollment limited to: graduate students or permission of instructor.
+Enrollment Information REF-F25 Enrollment limited to: graduate students or permission of instructor.

 • Develop a disciplinary literacy through landscape history, theory and contemporary practices.